cchitsiang/awesome-stars/README.md

 - [winsontan520/Android-WVersionManager](https://github.com/winsontan520/Android-WVersionManager) - [Deprecated] Library to check new update available in background by using own content
 - [Wizcorp/phonegap-facebook-plugin](https://github.com/Wizcorp/phonegap-facebook-plugin) - The official plugin for Facebook in Apache Cordova/PhoneGap
 - [Avocarrot/json2view](https://github.com/Avocarrot/json2view) - Update native Android UI on the fly
-- [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
-Sakai is an open source software suite developed by a diverse and global adopter commu
 - [neokree/GoogleNavigationDrawer](https://github.com/neokree/GoogleNavigationDrawer) - Navigation Drawer Activity with Google design style and simplified methods
 - [ongakuer/CircleIndicator](https://github.com/ongakuer/CircleIndicator) - A lightweight indicator like in nexus 5 launcher
 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.